qmk/qmk.fm_old/_posts/2019-03-12-next-set-of-split-common-changes.md

 * Eliminates the need for the RGB/Backlit dirty flags
 * Move over to i2c_master.c and i2c_slave.c for i2c transport (a large leap forward to ARM support)
-* Support greater than 8 columns for i2c based split keyboards
+* Support greater than 8 columns for i2c-based split keyboards

 Remember, you will need to flash both controllers with this update, since it changes the communication code.